zwave-js/zwave-js-ui/README.md

 ### Developing against a different backend

-By default running `npm run dev:server` will proxy the reequests to a backend listening on _localhost_ on port _8091_.
+By default running `npm run dev:server` will proxy the requests to a backend listening on _localhost_ on port _8091_.

 If you want to run the development frontend against a different backend you have the following environment variables that you can use to redirect to a different backend: